sathomas/jsDataV.is/src/text/ch2/01-selecting-content.md

 If you're presenting data to a large audience on the web, you may find that different users are especially interested in different aspects of your data.
 With global <span class="smcp">GDP</span> data, for example, we might expect that individual users would be most interested in the data for their own region of the world.
 If we can anticipate inquiries like this from the user, we can construct our visualization to answer them.

 In this example, we're targeting a worldwide audience, and we want to show data for all regions.
 To accommodate individual users, however, we can make the regions selectable.
 That is, users will be able to show or hide the data from each region.
-If a particular user doesn't care about data for particular regions, they can simply choose not to show that data.
+If some users don't care about data for particular regions, they can simply choose not to show it.

 Interactive visualizations usually require more thought than simple static charts.
-Not only must the original presentation of data be effective, but the way the user controls the presentation _and_ the way the presentation responds must be effective.
+Not only must the original presentation of data be effective, but the way the user controls the presentation _and_ the way the presentation responds must be effective as well.
 It usually helps to consider each of those requirements explicitly.

 1. Make sure the initial, static presentation shows the data effectively.
 2. Add any user controls to the page and ensure they make sense for the visualization.
 3. Add the code that makes the controls work.

-We'll tackle each of these phases in the example below.
+We'll tackle each of these phases in the following example.

 ### Step 1: Include the Required JavaScript Libraries

 Since we're using the flot library to create the chart, we need to include that library in our web pages.
 And since flot requires jQuery, we'll include that in our pages as well.
 Fortunately, both jQuery and flot are popular libraries and they are available on public content distribution networks (<span class="smcp">CDN</span>s).
 That gives you the option of loading both from a <span class="smcp">CDN</span> instead of hosting them on your own site.
 There are several advantages to relying on a <span class="smcp">CDN</span>.

-* **Better Performance.** If the user has previously visited other web sites that retrieved the libraries from the same <span class="smcp">CDN</span>, then the libraries may already exist in the browser's local cache.
+* **Better performance.** If the user has previously visited other web sites that retrieved the libraries from the same <span class="smcp">CDN</span>, then the libraries may already exist in the browser's local cache.
 In that case the browser simply retrieves them from the cache, avoiding the delay of additional network requests.
-(Note: See the second disadvantage below for a different view on performance.)
+(Note: see the second disadvantage below for a different view on performance.)
-* **Lower Cost.** One way or another, the cost of your site is likely based on how much bandwidth you use.
+* **Lower cost.** One way or another, the cost of your site is likely based on how much bandwidth you use.
 If your users are able to retrieve libraries from a <span class="smcp">CDN</span>, then the bandwidth required to service their requests won't count against your site.

 Of course there are also disadvantages to <span class="smcp">CDN</span>s as well.

-* **Loss of Control.** If the content distribution network goes down, then the libraries your page needs won't be available.
+* **Loss of control.** If the <span class="smcp">CDN</span> goes down, then the libraries your page needs won't be available.
 That puts your site's functionality at the mercy of the <span class="smcp">CDN</span>.
 There are approaches to mitigate against such failures.
 You can try to retrieve from the <span class="smcp">CDN</span> and fall back to your own hosted copy if the <span class="smcp">CDN</span> request fails.
 Implementing such a fallback is tricky, though, and it could introduce errors in your code.
-* **Lack of Flexibility.** With <span class="smcp">CDN</span> hosted libraries, you're generally stuck with a limited set of options.
-For example, in this case we need both jQuery and flot libraries. <span class="lgcp">CDN</span>s only provide those libraries as distinct files, so to get both we're going to need two network requests.
-If we host the libraries ourselves, on the other hand, we can combine the libraries into a single file and reduce the required number of requests in half.
-For high latency networks (such as mobile networks), the number of requests may be the biggest factor in determining the performance of your web page.
+* **Lack of flexibility.** With <span class="smcp">CDN</span> hosted libraries, you're generally stuck with a limited set of options.
+For example, in this case we need both the jQuery and flot libraries. <span class="lgcp">CDN</span>s provide those libraries only as distinct files, so to get both we'll need two network requests.
+If we host the libraries ourselves, on the other hand, we can combine them into a single file and cut the required number of requests in half.
+For high-latency networks (such as mobile networks), the number of requests may be the biggest factor in determining the performance of your web page.

 There isn't a clear-cut answer for all cases, so you'll have to weigh the options against your own requirements.
 For this example (and the others in this chapter), we'll use the CloudFlare <span class="smcp">CDN</span>.

 In addition to the jQuery library, flot relies on the <span class="smcp">HTML</span> _canvas_ feature.
 Major modern browsers (Safari, Chrome, Firefox) support canvas, but until version 9, Internet Explorer (<span class="smcp">IE</span>) did not.
 Unfortunately, there are still millions of users with <span class="smcp">IE8</span> (or even earlier).
-To support those users, we can add an additional library (`excanvas.min.js`) to our pages.
+To support those users, we can include an additional library (`excanvas.min.js`) in our pages.
 Since other browsers don't need this library, we use some special markup (line 9) to ensure that only <span class="smcp">IE8</span> and earlier will bother to load it.
 Also, since excanvas isn't available on a public <span class="smcp">CDN</span>, we'll have to host it on our own server.
 Here's the skeleton to start with:

 ``` {.html .numberLines .line-9}
 <!DOCTYPE html>